al8n/skl/README.md

 ## Q & A

-- How does the on-disk version `SkipMap` ensure crash safety or power failure resilience?
+- Does the on-disk version `SkipMap` ensure crash safety or power failure resilience?

-  Please see explanation, design and implementation details [here](details/crash_safety.md).

-- Does `SkipMap` support batch update?
-Or how to implemenet atomic batch update?

-  No, but yes!
-Atomic batch update is not directly supported because this crate is a low level crate, and atomic batch update is a higher level feature.
-However, this crate provides all the fundamental functionalities to implement atomic batch update, there is also an [example](examples/atomic_batch_update.rs).
+  No, on-disk version `SkipMap` does not ensure crash safety or power failure resilience.
+Hence, it is not recommended to directly use the `SkipMap` as a durable database.
+It is recommended to use the on-disk version `SkipMap` as a final frozen file for quick lookup.

 ## Tests